-> According to the National Wood Flooring Association, wood acclimation is “the process of adjusting (conditioning) the moisture content of wood flooring to the environment in which it is expected to perform.”
+According to the National Wood Flooring Association, wood acclimation is “the process of adjusting (conditioning) the moisture content of wood flooring to the environment in which it is expected to perform.”
 There are a few factors that play an important role in this process; moisture, temperature, and time.
 The recommended humidity range of the installation room should range between 35%-60%.
 Temperature should be controlled and be as consistent to the actual living environment the home owner will normally use in the period that the product is acclimating.
 That temperature should be within the range of 60-80 degrees Fahrenheit.
-The minimum time for certain laminate and vinyl products need to be acclimated is around 24 hours.
-Thicker laminates and hardwood floors however require a minimum of 48 hours to acclimate, starting at the moment the product was delivered on site.
+Hardwood floors require a minimum of 48 hours to acclimate, starting at the moment the product was delivered on site.
 Solid Hardwood, depending on dimensions and species can take up to 10 days to acclimate.

-> o Monitor the jobsite before the wood flooring is delivered
+Monitor the jobsite before the wood flooring is delivered:

-> - Humidity is within 35-60%
+- Humidity is within 35-60%

 - Windows and doors are installed and closed